grrywlsn/vaultenv-test/README.md

 - VAULT_SERVICE_HOST and VAULT_SERVICE_PORT_VAULT were provided automatically by Kubernetes based on the service name and port of the Vault deployment.
 This may need to be adjusted for your own Vault installation.
 - `no-connect-tls` is in place because it was a dev Vault; production Vault will need to be over HTTPS.
 - `/usr/bin/printenv` is used as the application called by vaultenv; in reality the entrypoint of the Docker image should be here instead

+When the deployment is made, the logs should show the curl commands and the content of printenv.
+If the secret is found, `ISWORKING=yesitsworking` should appear in the output.